dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/captured-result.md

 ### GetCount

-It is used to get the number of items in the captured result.
+Gets the number of items in the captured result.

 ```cpp
 int GetCount() const